Chinese leader Xi issues positive message in meeting with US business leaders as relations improve - ExBulletin

 An ardent nationalist and son of one of the founders of the People's Republic, Xi appears determined to maintain tight control of the party while attracting foreign investment to support the economy.

-The respective successes of China and the United States create opportunities for each other, Xi was quoted as saying by Xinhua.
-As long as the two sides regard each other as partners, respect each other, coexist peacefully and work together to achieve win-win results, China-US relations will improve.
+The respective successes of China and the United States create opportunities for each other,” Xi said, as quoted by Xinhua.
+As long as the two sides regard each other as partners, respect each other, coexist peacefully and unite to achieve win-win results, China-US relations will improve.

 Follow AP's China coverage at https://apnews.com/hub/china